bgachara/bgachara.github.io/posts/databases.md

   - External Merge Sort
     - Divide and conquer algo that splits data into separate runs, sorts them individually and then combines then into longer sorted runs.
-    - Sorting
-      - Sort chunks of data that fit in memory and then write back the sorted chunks to a file on disk.
+    - Sorting: Sort chunks of data that fit in memory and then write back the sorted chunks to a file on disk.
-    - Merging
-      - Combine sorted runs into larger chunks.
+    - Merging: Combine sorted runs into larger chunks.
     - A run is a list of Key(attr to compare to compute the sort order)/Value(Tuple(early materialization), Record ID(late materialization)) pairs.
     - 2-way external merge sort.
       - Pass #0
         - Read one page of the table into memory, sort page into a "run" and write it back to disk.
-        - Repeat until the whole table has been sorted into runs.
+Repeat until the whole table has been sorted into runs.
       - Pass #1,2,3
         - Recursively merge pairs of runs into runs twice as long.
-        - Need at least 3 buffer pages(2 for input, 1 for output)
+Need at least 3 buffer pages(2 for input, 1 for output)
       - Can be improved by increasing number of pages and also increasing number of K-way merges.
       - Double buffering
         - Prefetch the next run in the background and store it in a second buffer while the system is processing the current run, overlapping CPU and I/O operations.